mateusz-chochol/FlixBus-Ripoff/README.md

   - <del> redo redux for locations (like it was done with trips) </del> (Done)
   - <del> redo some redux slices (the ones that are suppose to contact firebase) so they use createAsyncThunk </del> (Done)
   - move components functions to proper places
+  - change setting tab id so its done in default route component